nuprl/TypeWeaver/tools/run_migration_pipeline/README.md

-# tools
+# run_migration_pipeline

 To install dependencies, run:

     npm install

-## runner.py
+## main.py

-The main script is `runner.py`, which runs the evaluation pipeline.
+The main script is `main.py`, which runs the evaluation pipeline.
 The script assumes a specific directory structure for the dataset and outputs.
 The script runs incrementally, by checking the timestamps of inputs and outputs.

-The top directory, `data` in this example, should be passed to `runner.py` with the `--directory data` option.
+The top directory, `data` in this example, should be passed to `main.py` with the `--directory data` option.

     data/